Angel-Reyes-data-analyst/excel-cognos-car-sales-dashboard/README.md

 ---

 ## Author
-Líder supremo
-Economics graduate with a focus on data analysis, visualization, and business intelligence.
+Economics graduate with a focus on data analysis, data visualization, and business intelligence.